Christopher J. Walker

 Office: Drinko 469

 Professor Walker brings to his scholarship and to the classroom extensive practical experience of having worked in all three branches of the federal government as well as in private practice.
 Prior to joining the law faculty in 2012, Professor Walker clerked for Justice Anthony M. Kennedy of the U.S. Supreme Court and Judge Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit.
 He also worked for several years at a litigation boutique in Washington, D.C., as well as on the Civil Appellate Staff at the U.S. Department of Justice, where he represented federal agencies and defended federal regulations in a variety of contexts.
 During Winter Semester 2017, he served as an academic fellow on the Senate Judiciary Committee, working on the Gorsuch Supreme Court confirmation as well as on a regulatory reform legislation for Senator Orrin Hatch.
 During the summer of 2017, Professor Walker served on Senators Portman and Brown’s bipartisan judicial advisory commission to help fill the three federal district court vacancies in Ohio.

-Outside Moritz, Professor Walker serves as one of forty Public Members of the Administrative Conference of the United States, as a Council Member and Adjudication Committee Co-Chair of the American Bar Association’s Section on Administrative Law and Regulatory Practice, and as a member of the Ohio State Bar Association’s Administrative Agency Law Specialty Board.
+Outside Moritz, Professor Walker serves as one of forty Public Members of the Administrative Conference of the United States, as a Governing Council Member and Adjudication Committee Co-Chair of the American Bar Association’s Section of Administrative Law and Regulatory Practice, and as a member of the Ohio State Bar Association’s Administrative Agency Law Specialty Board.
 He is also a regular blogger at the Yale Journal on Regulation and the Section Editor for Jotwell’s Administrative Law Section.

 Professor Walker received his law degree from Stanford and a master’s in public policy from Harvard’s Kennedy School of Government.
 At Stanford, he served as managing editor of the Stanford Law Review and editor-in-chief of the Stanford Law and Policy Review.